Soil Testing Instrumentation

 We use a variety of instruments to analyze soil samples including:

 - atomic absorption spectrometers;

 - Lachat Flow Injection Analyzer;

 - general laboratory equipment.

 At the laboratory, each sample is assigned an identification number, transferred to a paper bag, and then placed in a metal tray.
 Every 12th sample is a quality control sample, either a check sample of known chemical properties to ensure accuracy or a duplicate sample to evaluate laboratory precision.

-Samples are dried rapidly under forced air, the temperature not exceeding 95oF.
+Samples are dried rapidly under forced air, at room temperature not exceeding 75oF.

-Dried samples are crushed with a mechanical grinder, and passed through a stainless steel 10-mesh 2.0 millimeter sieve to remove stones and unwanted debris.
+Dried samples are crushed with a mechanical grinder and passed through a stainless steel 10-mesh, or 2.0-millimeter sieve to remove stones and unwanted debris.